noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     - should be named with both their component and their env, e.g. appname-dev, appname-staging
     - use per-workspace access controls and delegate ownership of components and regulate code promotion across envs
       - e.g. appname-dev is owned by one tam, and to promote to appname-staging another team is responsible (or perhaps the same lead) for approving infrastructure changes
+  - output values
+    - always specify an `outputs.tf` file specifying which runtime values need to be available for other infrastructure components
+      - this is how you connect terraform projects with ohter parts of your infrastructure, or with other terraform projects

 - NEVER
   - workspaces